isomerpages/imda-oin/_ongoing-national-innovation-challenges/1c-e-commerce-supply-chain-challenge.md

 <font color=" #a9a9a9"><b>Enterprise Singapore (ESG), IPI Singapore </b></font>

-E-commerce in Singapore is flourishing and is expected to grow to US$27 billion by 2025 (source: Google & Temasek/Bain, e-Conomy SEA 2019).
+E-commerce in Singapore is flourishing and is expected to grow to US$27 billion by 2025 (e-Conomy SEA 2019).
 The onset of COVID-19 has further accelerated this growth.
 With the increase in e-commerce transactions and high parcel delivery volume, this has highlighted the importance and need to optimise productivity and improve overall cost for e-commerce supply chain in a sustainable way.

 Featuring industry partners such as Ninja Van, SATS and Singapore Post, the ESCC2020 is part of the Singapore National Innovation Challenges and aims to develop industry-led solutions through innovative partnerships between startups or SMEs and large organisations.
 Participants will work on real-life challenge statements and collaborate with e-commerce supply chain players to optimise operations and catalyse growth in a sustainable manner.